 More than just a fleeting feeling of sadness, depression is an overwhelming sense that nothing in life matters.

 Lifelong physical reminders of the accident, like scars or lost limbs, must be compensated for.

 All forms of mental anguish, these emotions may plague accident victims, especially if they share liability for their injuries.

 The loss of a loved one can cause incredible pain, but even if the person is still alive, you may experience grief if they are not the same person they were before the accident.

-If physical and emotional pain prevent you from performing everyday activities, damages may be awarded to compensate for inconvenience.
+If physical and emotional pain prevents you from performing everyday activities, damages may be awarded to compensate for the inconvenience.

 Loss of Companionship